 General expectations:

-Trade permits (electrical, plumbing, mechanical): Often approved within a few days for straightforward residential work, but can take longer during busy periods.
+Trade permits (electrical, plumbing, mechanical): Often approved faster than structural permits for straightforward work.

-ADUs and projects requiring land use review: Six weeks to several months.
-These go through additional review processes.
+ADUs and projects requiring land use review: Often take the longest because they go through additional review processes.

 Working With the System